 7. Cruise on the Bosphorus Strait

-Istanbul is the land where Europe and Asia meets.
-In between the two continent is the Bosphorus Strait where the famous historical Golden Horn is located.
+Istanbul is the land where Europe and Asia meet.
+In between the two continents is the Bosphorus Strait where the famous historical Golden Horn is located.

 You will pass by different bridges that link the Europe and Asia sides of Istanbul.
 You can also be amazed by the various Istanbul attractions as you cruise along the strait including the Maiden’s Tower (Leander’s Tower) from the Byzantine era of Istanbul.